MedJelidi/interactive-comments-section-main-back/README.md

 This project is about building a custom interactive comments section similar to the ones used in social media applications.
 Built to complete a [challenge](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9) on [Frontend Mentor](https://www.frontendmentor.io/).

+This is a working front-end solution.
+To add the front-end solution, head over to [this](https://github.com/MedJelidi/interactive-comments-section-main) repository.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.